WMCSameeraGroup/URPSA/readme.md

 well, change 1 molecule at a time while keeping others as stationary.

-## points to improve
+## points of improvement

-# use gauss view to generate molecules in order to achieve a better result
+###use gauss view to generate molecules in order to achieve a better result

-#! if the distance is smaller  than the specified then other steps of that iterations are skiped.
+### if the distance is smaller  than the specified then other steps of that iterations are skiped.

+### only data for first 30 atoms are provided. if you are to use other molecules you have to update **atoms/constants**